LethalCompanyCommunity/ModdingWiki/docs/modding/initial-setup.md

 ---
-prev: false
 description: Learn how to install all the necessary prerequisites to get started with creating Lethal Company mods.
 ---

 # Initial Setup

 ::: tip
-If you can't code and want to create a mod that does one common, simple thing (such as adding a suit or sound replacement) make sure to check the [non-code Modding APIs](/apis/modding-apis#non-code-apis) section!
+If you can't code and want to create a mod that does one common, simple thing (such as adding a suit or sound replacement) make sure to check the [Asset Modding APIs](/apis/overview#asset-apis) section!

-Many common usecases already have APIs that allow you to easily add content without using any code.
+Many common use cases already have APIs that allow you to easily add content without using any code.
 :::

 This section of the wiki will cover how to get set up for development.

-Once you're set up, make sure to check the [Modding APIs](/apis/modding-apis) section to see if there's any libraries that would make creating your mod easier.
+Once you're set up, make sure to check the [Modding APIs](/apis/overview) section to see if there's any libraries that would make creating your mod easier.

 ## Setting up your development environment